 EWC Vice President; Director of Research; Director (designate) of the Pacific Islands Development Program

 Jake Hamstra oversees PIDP’s digital and print publications, and is PIDP’s focal point for the relaunch of PIDP’s Pacific Islands Report, a long-trusted source of economic and political analysis for Pacific Leaders.
-In his role as Special Advisor, he also provides analysis and counsel to the Director of PIDP and the President of the East-West Center.
+As the East-West Center’s Chief Communications Officer, he directs the Department of Communications and External Relations and leads the coordination of communications and engagement strategy and activities across the Center.

 Digital Communications Developer

-Diliaur Tellei manages design and development for PIDP’s digital platform and Pacific media outreach, as well as coordinating with the East-West Center’s communications program.
+Diliaur Tellei manages design and development for PIDP’s digital platform and Pacific media outreach, as well as coordinates with the East-West Center’s communications program.

 Assistant to the Director

 Robin Miller serves as executive assistant to the Director, coordinating PIDP business and correspondence with member nations.

 Ann Hartman directs the educational program for Pacific Islands graduate scholarship recipients, in a cooperative relationship with the University of Hawaiʻi, Mānoa, and the East-West Center.

 Dr. Mary Hattori manages the United States-South Pacific Scholarship Program for students at the University of Hawaiʻi, and advises on PIDP cultural events and community outreach.

 Dr. Victoria Keener serves as principal investigator for the Pacific Regional Integrated Sciences and Assessments Program.
 She leads an interdisciplinary team of social and physical scientists with the goal of gathering climate change research and translating it into policy-relevant knowledge for Pacific Island communities at the local, state, and regional levels.